 Theme and decorate your pop up tent, table and chairs.
 I will drop details for ideas on this soon.
 If this is too much or you live in apartments, maybe go with the decorated trunk-or-treat.

-Here is another DIY idea for a social distance Halloween: DIY Sucker Stop!
+Here are another couple of DIY ideas for a safe social distance Halloween:

 Halloween will Definitely be Different for 2020